This page contains affiliate links. If you book through them, we may earn a small commission at no extra cost to you. Full disclosure →

 2 Set a Travel Budget

-We have to be honest: budgeting is our least favorite part of how to plan a trip, but it’s arguably the most important.
+We have to be honest, budgeting is our least favorite part of planning a trip, but it’s arguably the most important.

 Flights, tours, and even your morning coffee can all add up.
-The good news?
-A little research and prep on the front end can help you stretch your money further and enjoy your trip without the stress of unexpected expenses.
+The good news is that a little research and prep on the front end can help you stretch your money further and enjoy your trip without the stress of unexpected expenses.

 Here’s how to build a travel budget that works and stick to it without killing your vibe.